Abbotsford Foreclosure Litigation Lawyers

 • Unpaid property taxes

-• Breach of other terms in the mortgage agreement
+• Violating other terms of the mortgage agreement

-• The borrower and any other interested parties (such as guarantors or lienholders) must be served with the petition and supporting documents
+• The borrower and any other interested parties (such as guarantors or lienholders) must be served with the court documents

-These documents explain the amount owed and what the lender is asking the court to order
+• These documents explain how much is owed and what the lender is asking the court to approve

 After being served:

-• If no response is filed, the lender can request an Order Nisi, which:
+• If no response is filed, the lender may request an Order Nisi, which:

-• Sets a redemption period, usually six months, for the borrower to pay the full amount and stop the foreclosure
+• Sets a redemption period, usually six months, for the borrower to pay off the debt and stop the foreclosure

-If the borrower does not pay by the end of the redemption period:
+If the borrower does not repay the mortgage by the end of the redemption period:

-• A Conduct of Sale Order, allowing the property to be listed and sold under court supervision
+• A Conduct of Sale Order, which allows the property to be listed and sold under court supervision

-• An Order Absolute, which transfers ownership of the property to the lender (used only in certain situations)
+• Or, in limited cases, an Order Absolute, which transfers ownership of the property to the lender

 The Foreclosure Process in BC: A Step-by-Step Breakdown